Authenticating to Microsoft (Office) 365 with OAuth as an Unattended Application

 Credentials

-When using the client credential grant flow, Microsoft mandates the provision of credentials for the application.
-The OAuth component supports two types of credentials: client secrets and certificates.
-Client secrets are a straightforward option for providing credentials.
-They involve a client secret key that is securely stored and shared between the application and the Microsoft Identity Platform.
 While client secrets are easier to set up and maintain, they may be considered less secure compared to certificates.
 Certificates, on the other hand, offer a higher level of security but require more intricate setup and maintenance.
 Certificates involve the use of a public-private key pair, where the public key is registered with Azure AD and the private key is securely stored by the application.
 The use of certificates adds an extra layer of protection to the authentication process.
-It is important to carefully consider your security requirements and implementation capabilities when choosing between client secrets and certificates as the credential type for your application.
-More information on the credential types can be found here.

 Administration

 All permissions will require that an Azure administrator grant consent for the scopes presented by the application.
 There are two ways for an admin to provide consent.
 If the admin is in the same tenant as the application registration, they can consent directly from the Azure Portal.
-Otherwise, an admin consent URL will need to be generated which can be done using the OAuth component.
+Otherwise, an admin consent URL will need to be generated, which can be done using the OAuth component.

 Azure Portal